Customize your own holiday door décor with just a few materials — including one that’s absolutely free and widely available this time of year.

 It’s usually found in little balls on the ground and sometimes still attached to a small branch.
 If not enough have fallen to the ground, you can harvest them directly from your trees where they cling to the branches for support.

 - Wreath form (wire form recommended)

 - Bur oak acorns

 - Hot glue gun and glue sticks

-First, prep your elements or decorative pieces you’ll be adding to the wreath, in this case the raffia and burlap bows, acorns, bells and ball moss.
-Gather your materials.
+First, prep your elements or decorative pieces you’ll be adding to the wreath, in this case, the raffia and burlap bows, acorns, bells and ball moss.

 Pull out a few strands of raffia from the bunch and form loops by folding back and forth until it’s the size you want.
 Take a small piece of raffia and tie it around the center to secure; leave a little extra length for attaching to the wreath form.
 Alternatively, you can use floral wire to secure the bow to the wreath form.

 For burlap ribbon bows, loop the ribbon back and forth (about three loops each side) and secure in the center with floral wire.
 For an added element I hot-glued an acorn cap in the center.

 For the acorns, take one end of the floral wire and twist it in a circle molding it to the stem end of the cap.
 If a piece of the stem is present you can wrap it around that.
 Set aside.
 Liberally apply a dollop of hot glue to the wire-loop-covered area.
 Quickly press the wire into the glue.
 Hold for a few seconds until set.
 For an extra special touch, I dry brushed these acorns with dark brown paint.
 (For a spring wreath, use pastel paint!).